 The tricky part about a grid style gallery wall is getting the frames levels and evenly spaced.
 Gallery walls that are asymmetrically don’t require precise measurements, a grid style gallery wall does.

 Side note – can you see the mat on the top right picture is like an off-white color?
 It’s driving me nuts – I got all of the frames at the same place but obviously, one of these things is not like the other!
 I have to swap it out.

-After the first nail was in – I used the laser level to get a nice straight line across the wall – then measured 14 inches from the nail on both sides – that’s where the other two nails went.
+After the first nail was in – I used the laser level to get a nice straight line across the wall – then measured 17 inches from the nail on both sides – that’s where the other two nails went.
 I did this on all three rows, started with the center frame, then did the two outer ones.
 This created a perfectly straight grid style gallery wall.

 I went around the perimeter of the gallery wall with my level to ensure everything was nice and straight.
-To keep everything perfectly straight you can use these around the corners of the frames so prevent any movement if say you’re one year old was to bump them 😉
+To keep everything perfectly straight you can use these sticky tabs around the corners of the frames so prevent any movement if say you’re one year old was to bump them 😉

 This gallery wall is one of those transformational projects that take little effort but has HUGE rewards.
 Now you know how to hang a gallery wall and you can do it in any space to really spruce up any blank wall in your home.
 I love using gallery walls as living room wall art, in hallways, and entryways.
 Stairway gallery walls are especially eye-catching.
 Gallery walls also look lovely in dining rooms as well.
 You can use your family photos, travel photos, or even a collection of artwork.
 They would all look lovely in a gallery wall.